pappikatla/readyplayerone/index.md

     - There are currently prosthetics that can be controlled using signals from the brain, but the current state of the technology is far from the state of control in *Ready Player One*

 ## Emerging
- - ### Control Technology with Mind
-    - Omni-Directional Treadmill

  - ### Virtual Reality Headset with Computing Power
     - Current VR technology uses headsets that connect to a desktop to process the VR
     - Other VR headsets allow for a phone to be used in a VR headset, but the computing power is limited and far weaker than shown in the movie
  - ### Emotion Detection
     - Microsoft has created an Emotion API to read emotion, but it is still in development
- - ### Haptic Feedback
-    - Startup company HaptX has created a prototype that contains hundreds of pressurized pockets of air to simulate feeling in VR

  - ### Casual Drone Deliveries
     - Amazon is developing drone technology to be used for prime deliveries